-(j) Stock-based compensation and warrant valuation
+(i) Stock-based compensation

-The Corporation uses the fair value method for valuing stock options, restricted and performance share awards, performance warrants and warrants.
-Under the fair value method, compensation costs attributable to all stock options, restricted and performance share awards, performance warrants and warrants granted are measured at fair value at the date of grant and expensed over the vesting period with a corresponding increase to contributed surplus or warrants.
+The Corporation uses the fair value method for valuing stock-based compensation awards.
+Under the fair value method, compensation costs attributable to stock-based compensation awards is measured at fair value at the date of grant and expensed over the vesting period with a corresponding increase to contributed surplus or warrants.
 A forfeiture rate is estimated on the date of grant and is adjusted to reflect the actual number of awards that vest.
 Performance share awards are also subject to a performance multiplier that is adjusted to reflect the final number of awards.
-The fair value of each option, performance warrant or warrant granted is estimated using the Black-Scholes option pricing model that takes into account the grant date, the exercise price and expected life of the option, performance warrant or warrant, the price of the underlying security, the expected volatility, the risk-free interest rate and dividends, if any, on the underlying security.
+The fair value of option based awards is estimated using the Black-Scholes option pricing model that takes into account the grant date, the exercise price and expected life of the option, the price of the underlying security, the expected volatility, the risk-free interest rate and dividends, if any, on the underlying security.
 The fair value of each restricted and performance share award is determined with reference to the trading price of the Corporation's common shares on the date of grant.
-Upon the exercise of the stock options, restricted and performance share awards, performance warrants and warrants, consideration received together with the amount previously recognized in contributed surplus or warrants is recorded as an increase to share capital and the contributed surplus or warrants balance is reduced.
+Upon the exercise of the stock-based compensation awards, consideration received together with the amount previously recognized in contributed surplus is recorded as an increase to share capital.

-(k) Revenue from contracts with customers
+(j) Revenue from contracts with customers